ChevanR/Project5-6/Deliverables-P56/Experimental-Research.md

 ## Analysis Summary
 ### Latency
 - From the test it can be concluded that vr latency has noticeable impact on the haptic feedback responsiveness and accuracy, but because of the small sample size we cannot tell how much it impacts the haptic feedback.
+- During testing it was also concluded that the ultrasonic device cannot really be used when using wireless headset or a microphone, as it creates a lot of noise and makes the user unhearable.
 ---

 ## Conclusion